downshift-js/downshift/src/hooks/useMultipleSelection/README.md

 `getA11ySelectionMessage` from `useSelect` and `useCombobox` but it is generating a message when an item is removed.

 A default `getA11yRemovalMessage` function is provided.
-It is called with the parameters `resultCount` (actually `items.length`), `removedItem` and `itemToString` when and item is removed and `items` length decreases.
-When an item is removed, the message is a removal related one, narrating "`itemToString(selectedItem)` has been removed".
+It is called when an item is removed and the size of `items` decreases.
+When an item is removed, the message is a removal related one, narrating "`itemToString(removedItem)` has been removed".

 The object you are passed to generate your status message for `getA11yRemovalMessage` has the following properties: